thoni56/noteit/README.md

 tags and that filtering of notes can be performed hierarchically, does making it possible to dig down into the emergent relationships of your notes.

+It is a meteor project, and as such you run it by

+    > cd noteit
+    > meteor --port $IP:$PORT

 This is really in its infancy.
 Let's see what happens!